 Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration the Company expect to receive in exchange for those products or services.
 Revenue is measured based on transaction price, which is the consideration, net of indirect taxes, discounts, rebates, credits, price concessions, incentives, performance bonus, penalties, or other similar items.

-Revenue from time and material contracts is recognized as the related services are performed and revenue from the end of the last invoicing to the reporting date is recognized as unbilled revenue.
+Revenue from time and material contracts is recognized over a period of time as the related services are performed.

 Revenue from fixed price maintenance contracts is recognised based on the right to invoice for services performed for contracts in which the invoicing is representative of the value being delivered.
 If invoicing is not consistent with value delivered, revenue is recognized as the services are performed.
 When services are performed through an indefinite number of repetitive acts over a specified period, revenue is recognized on a straight-line basis over the specified period unless some other method better represents the manner in which services are performed.